Garth619/villarreal-begum/wp-content/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 7.1.0 =
+= 7.6.1 =
-Version 7.1.0 contains important bug fixes and improvements.
+Version 7.6.1 contains new features and bug fixes.
 It is recommended for all users.